 Fishing on Chotard and Albermarle is always dependent upon the MS River level and movement.
 For best results on these lakes, always check the MS River report to know if the river is moving in or out of the lake and target areas of moving water for improved fishing.
 Fishing is typically best when the river is on a slow fall.
-For most boats, access to the river is near impossible when the River is below 13 feet (Vicksburg Gauge).
+For most boats, access to the river is almost impossible when the river is below 13 feet (Vicksburg Gauge).

 Cooler temperatures and rising water have got the bass more active.
 Bass can be caught around trees and stumps across from Laney's ramp.
 Try soft plastics and spinnerbaits around the edges of the trees.
 The points along Chotard can also hold good-sized fish.
 Try texas-rigging a plastic worm or jig around rocks and laydowns near deep water.

 A description and a map of these lakes can be seen at - www.outfitters.org Click on public waters and then click on Lake Albermarle or Chotard under "more area lake maps".